liamgriffiths/distributed-elixir-demo/README.md

 # Distributed Elixir Demo

-Hi, I made this little demo to give an example of how to setup a distributed elixir app that you can run on a local Kubernetes cluster.
+Hi, I made this little demo to show an example of how to setup a distributed elixir app that you can run on a local Kubernetes cluster.

 Some of the things in this demo: